-Upon receipt of an application for a sketch development plan and for tentative plan approval for a Planned Unit Development or a Transitional Mixed Use Development, the Secretary of the Planning Board shall send a copy of the application and a set of all maps and reports to the Board Attorney and Board Planner.
+Upon receipt of a conceptual development plan, or an application for general development plan approval, for tentative plan approval and for final plan approval for a Planned Unit Development or a Transitional Mixed Use Development, the Secretary of the Planning Board shall send a copy of the application and a set of all maps and reports to the Board Attorney and Board Planner.
 Within ten (10) days of receipt, the Board Attorney and Board Planner shall submit to the Secretary of the Planning Board an estimate of funds sufficient in amount to undertake technical reviews, prepare reports, conduct site inspections and to attend meetings.
 Said funds shall be required to be placed in an escrow amount by the Township Treasurer to be used as follows: